mmb-irb/MDDB-workflow/README.md

 Note that here we have 2 independent replicas which share a common topology.<br />
 The second replica is actually splitted in 3 consecutive parts but this is not a problem.<br />

-> [!IMPORTANT]
+{{% alert title="Warning" color="warning" %}}
-> Keeping data organized like in the example is important for the workflow to work.
+Keeping data organized like in the example is important for the workflow to work.
 In order to keep your trajectories safe we recommend making a copy or using symlinks as workflow inputs. e.g. `ln -s ~/my_data/my_trajectory.nc replica_1/raw_trajectory.nc`.
 Note that the workflow will generate output files where your input trajectories are.
+{{% /alert %}}

 ### Processing input files